AdobeDocs/id-service.en/help/reference/ecid-library-methods.md

 ## Use appendVisitorIDsTo method for cross-domain tracking (within your own company's multiple domains)

 This function lets you share a visitor's ECID across domains when browsers block third-party cookies.
-To use this function, you must have implemented the ID service and own the source and destination domains.
-Available in VisitorAPI.js version 1.7.0 or higher (but not in version 1.10.0).
+To use this function, you must have implemented the Visitor ID Service and own the source and destination domains.
+Available in `VisitorAPI.js` version 1.7.0 or higher (but not in version 1.10.0).

 **Design**